 In order to find the marginal likelihood, P(X), we have to consider a circle around the new data point of any radii, including some red and green points.

 P(X|Walks) can be found by:

 Now we can find the posterior probability using the Bayes theorem,

-Let’s start the programming by importing essential libraries required
+Let’s start the programming by importing the essential libraries required.

 import numpy as np import matplotlib.pyplot as plt import pandas as pd import sklearn

 from sklearn.preprocessing import LabelEncoder le = LabelEncoder() X[:,0] = le.fit_transform(X[:,0])

 Step 3: Train test splitting

 We are splitting our data into train and test datasets using the scikit-learn library.
 We are providing the test size as 0.20, which means our training data contains 320 training sets, and the test sample contains 80 test sets.

 from sklearn.model_selection import train_test_split X_train, X_test, y_train, y_test = train_test_split(X, y, test_size = 0.20, random_state = 0)